SachaCR/events-sourcing/README.md

 projection.sequence(); // 1
 ```

-# Projection.addEvent() :
+# Projection.addEvent(eventType, payload) :

-This method will create an event push it in the projection events array and apply it to the projection
+This method will create an event push it in the projection events array and apply it to the projection.

+- Warning: You must have registered a reducer for that kind of event.
+Otherwise an error will be throw.

 ```js
 const evsc = require('events-sourcing');